cput-it-advdip/open5g-on-aws-ec2-Reanetsi/README.md

 ## 4.1 Development Insights & Technical Competency
 This deployment offered a practical deep dive into the lifecycle of cloud-native systems.
 A key takeaway was the critical dependency between Kubernetes cluster stability and the underlying network architecture.
 Moving beyond basic script execution, I gained a functional understanding of AWS Security Groups, VPC traffic routing, and the implementation of secure node-to-node authentication via cluster tokens.
 Differentiating between the Control Plane (Master) and the Agent (Worker) provided a clear perspective on how state and high availability are managed across a distributed virtual environment.

-## 4.2 Challenges and Resolutions
+## 4.2 Technical Obstacles & Solutions
-The most significant challenge I encountered was a **"Permission Denied (403)"** error when attempting to push my progress to the GitHub repository.
-Initially, I believed this was a local credential issue, but after troubleshooting, I realized it was due to a lack of write access to the organization’s template.
-I resolved this by ensuring my local environment was correctly mapped to my personal GitHub Classroom repository.
+A primary administrative hurdle was encountering a "Permission Denied (403)" error during the GitHub push process.
+While initially suspected to be a local authentication failure, troubleshooting revealed it was a permissions issue regarding the organization’s template.
+I successfully resolved this by re-mapping my local directory to my specific GitHub Classroom repository.

-Technically, I also faced a **Connection Timeout** while joining the worker node to the master.
-By auditing the AWS Security Groups, I discovered that **Port 6443 (K3s API)** and **UDP Port 8472 (Flannel VXLAN)** were not explicitly permitted.
-Once these inbound rules were applied to the master’s private IP range, the worker joined successfully and shifted to a "Ready" state.
-This highlighted the importance of **"Security by Design"** in cloud environments.
+From a technical standpoint, I faced a Connection Timeout when attempting to link the worker node.
+By performing a security audit on the AWS console, I identified that Port 6443 (API) and UDP Port 8472 (VXLAN) were restricted.
+Once I updated the master node's inbound rules to permit traffic from the worker's private range, the node status successfully transitioned to "Ready."
+This underscored the necessity of "Security by Design" in cloud deployments.

-## 4.3 K3s, 5G Cloud-Native, and Production Kubernetes
+## 4.3 K3s Integration in 5G Cloud-Native Frameworks
-K3s is a cornerstone of **5G Cloud-Native architecture**.
-In a production 5G ecosystem, low-latency processing must occur at the **"Edge"**—locations near cell towers where hardware resources (CPU/RAM) are limited.
-Standard Kubernetes (K8s) is often too resource-intensive for these sites.
+K3s serves as a fundamental building block for 5G Cloud-Native architectures.
+Modern 5G networks require low-latency execution at the Network Edge, where hardware constraints make standard Kubernetes (K8s) impractical.

-K3s provides a lightweight, CNCF-compliant alternative that replaces the heavy etcd database with **SQLite**, allowing us to manage **Containerized Network Functions (CNFs)** with minimal overhead.
-This ensures that 5G services like the User Plane Function (UPF) can run efficiently on smaller, cost-effective hardware while maintaining the same orchestration power as a full-scale production cluster.
+By substituting the resource-intensive etcd database with SQLite, K3s offers a CNCF-compliant, lightweight alternative.
+This allows for the efficient management of Containerized Network Functions (CNFs) on smaller edge nodes.
+This ensures that critical 5G services, such as the User Plane Function (UPF), maintain high performance on cost-effective hardware while retaining the orchestration capabilities of a full-scale production environment.

-## 4.4 Virtualization and Containerization for Scalability
+## 4.4 Scaling through Virtualization and Containerization
-Virtualization and containerization work in tandem to enable scalable, elastic services. **Virtualization** (via AWS EC2) allows us to abstract physical hardware into multiple isolated virtual machines, providing the flexible foundation needed to deploy a cluster in minutes. **Containerization** (via K3s/containerd) then allows us to package applications and their dependencies into lightweight units that can be deployed across those virtual machines.
+The synergy between virtualization and containerization is the engine behind scalable, elastic cloud services.
+Virtualization (via AWS EC2) provides the abstracted hardware layer, allowing for the rapid deployment of isolated virtual machines.
+Containerization (via K3s/containerd) then enables applications and their dependencies to be packaged into efficient units for deployment across those machines.

-This combination enables **horizontal scaling**; if user demand on a 5G network spikes, we can programmatically provision new EC2 instances (Virtualization) and instantly deploy new pods (Containerization) to handle the traffic.
-This synergy is what allows modern cloud services to remain resilient, portable, and capable of scaling from a single user to millions seamlessly.
+This dual approach facilitates Horizontal Scaling; if 5G network demand surges, additional EC2 instances can be provisioned (Virtualization) and new pods can be immediately replicated (Containerization) to distribute the load.
+This ensures that the network remains portable, resilient, and highly responsive to user demand.